yet-another-static-site-generator/yass/README.md

 of script have set all default settings for Hunter code.
 You can also use build script `build.sh` for this.
 Enter command: `./build.sh docs`.

+## Contributing to the project
+For detailed informations about contributing to the project (bugs reporting, ideas propositions, code conduct, etc), see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Licenses

 - Yass is released under GNU GPL v3 license.